-On June 2, 2022, the date of our 2022 annual meeting of stockholders, each non-employee director who continued to serve as a director of our company following the meeting was granted a stock option to purchase 15,750 shares of common stock and 4,507 restricted stock units under our 2015 Plan.
+On June 1, 2023, the date of our 2023 annual meeting of stockholders, each non-employee director (other than Dr. Walker) who continued to serve as a director of our company following the meeting was granted a stock option to purchase 15,750 shares of common stock and 4,660 restricted stock units under our 2015 Plan.
 These awards are reflected in the table below.